-To start using Google Search Console, you’ll need to create an account.
-Within the new Google Search Console, you can click on ‘add a new property’ in the top bar:
+You’ll need to create an account to start using Google Search Console.
+Within Google Search Console, you can click on ‘add a new property’ in the top bar:

-You can easily copy this code and paste it into the ‘Webmaster tools’ tab within the Yoast SEO plugin:
+You can easily copy this code and paste it into the Google field in the ‘Site connections’ section in the settings of your Yoast SEO plugin:

 Features in Google Search Console

-If you check the performance tab regularly, you can quickly see what keywords or what pages need some more attention and optimization.
-So where to begin?
-Within the performance tab, you see a list of ‘queries’, ‘pages’, ‘countries’ or ‘devices’.
-Each of those sections can be sorted by the number of ‘clicks’, ‘impressions’, ‘average CTR’ or ‘average position’.
+If you check the performance tab regularly, you can quickly see what keywords or pages need more attention and optimization.
+So, where to begin?
+Within the performance tab, you see a list of ‘queries’, ‘pages’, ‘countries’, or ‘devices’.
+With ‘search appearance,’ you can check how your rich results are doing in search.
+You can sort each section by the number of ‘clicks’, ‘impressions’, ‘average CTR’, or ‘average position’.
 We’ll explain each of them below:

-The amount of clicks tells you how often people clicked on your website in the search results of Google.
-This number can tell something about the performance of your page titles and meta descriptions: if just a few people click on your result, your result might not stand out in the search results.
-It could be helpful to check what other results are displayed around you to see what can be optimized for your snippet.
+The number of clicks tells you how often people clicked on your website in Google’s search results.
+This number can say something about the performance of your page titles and meta descriptions: if just a few people click on your result, your result might not stand out in the search results.
+It can be helpful to check what other results are displayed around you to see how you can optimize your snippet.

-The position of the search result also has an impact on the number of clicks of course.
-If your page is in the top 3 of Google’s first result page it will automatically get more clicks than a page that ranks on the second page of the search results.
+The position of the search result also impacts the number of clicks.
+If your page is in the top three of Google’s first result page, it will automatically get more clicks than a page that ranks on the second page of the search results.

-The impressions tell you how often your website in general or how often a specific page is shown in the search results.
-For example, in the GSC account of our own website, Yoast SEO is one of the keywords our website ranks for.
-The number of impressions shown after this keyword shows how often our website is shown for that keyword in the search results of Google.
+The impressions tell you how often your website or a specific page is shown in the search results.
+The number of impressions after this keyword shows how often our website is shown for that keyword in Google’s search results.
 You don’t know yet what page ranks for that keyword.

 To see what pages might rank for the specific keyword, you can click on the line of the keyword.
-Doing this for the keyword [Yoast SEO], the keyword is added as a filter:
+Doing this for a keyword, the keyword is added as a filter:

-After that, you could navigate to the ‘Pages’ tab to see what pages exactly rank for this keyword.
+Afterward, you can navigate to the ‘Pages’ tab to see what pages rank for this keyword.
 Are those pages the ones you’d want to rank for that keyword?
 If not, you might need to optimize the page you’d like to rank.
-Think of writing better content containing the keyword on that page, adding internal links from relevant pages or posts to the page, making the page load faster etc.
+Think of writing better content containing the keyword on that page, adding internal links from relevant pages or posts to the page, making the page load faster, etc.